Mary Elizabeth Banning: Challenges as a female mycologist

-Mary eventually became the "leading mycologist in her region".
+Banning eventually became the "leading mycologist in her region".
 Despite this, she was a woman, and she had no formal higher education.
 Consequently, with the exception of her mentor Peck, she found herself largely ostracized by the educated male scientific establishment of the day.
 Her private letters reveal her deep dissatisfaction with this state of affairs.
-Unable to obtain funding and having to care for her invalid mother and sister, Banning "incurred increasing financial problems."
+Unable to obtain funding and having to care for her invalid mother and sister, Banning "incurred increasing financial problems".

 Conversely, her mycological pursuits led to several awkward encounters with fungus-fearing locals, many of which she recounts as asides in her scientific publications.
-On one occasion, she rode six miles in a crowded "public conveyance" holding a basket of Phallus duplicatus — a particularly foul-smelling fungus with the common name "netted stinkhorn."
+In 1876, she rode six miles in a crowded "public conveyance" holding a basket of Phallus duplicatus — a particularly foul-smelling fungus with the common name "netted stinkhorn."
 By the end of the ride, Banning states that "the smell had increased to such an extent that the flies nearly devoured me, in their eagerness to get at the fungus".
 The other passengers maintained a stony silence for the duration of the trip.
 On another occasion, a man approached her, asking if she had found any "frog stools" that day.
 When she replied that she had not, he answered, "And it's a blessed thing you can't find 'em!...Pison [sic] things...Better let frog stools alone!
 That's my advice to everyone."
 The man then walked away, muttering about Banning: "Poor thing.
 Crazy, certain sure.
-Clean gone mad!"
+Clean gone mad!".
 On yet another occasion, Banning had employed three young boys to collect mushrooms.
 When they brought their finds to the hotel where she was staying and asked where they might find the 'frog stool lady,' the waiter replied, "Off with you!
 Have you gone crazy?
-Who ever heard tell of a frog-stool lady?"
+Who ever heard tell of a frog-stool lady?".

 In the preface to her unpublished manuscript, Banning discusses the origin of her project in terms recalling then-prevalent natural theology: